alvarogonzalezferrer/zerozeroufo/README.md

 * Data will be automatically loaded - unloaded when needed to keep RAM usage to a minimum.

-* This game is old-school, no DLCs, no loot boxes, no pay walls, no DRM, no phone-home spyware, no monetization bullshit, just art.

 **Random ramblings**

-* I'm pretty tired of recruiters wasting my time, they don't know anything about programming and they judge without knowing.
+* I'm pretty tired of recruiters wasting my time, they don't know anything about programming, and they judge without knowing.

 * Some developers think that "retro" is just slapping pixelated sprites on a Unity engine, and making a game thats huge in gigabytes, but small in content.
 It is not.

 * Electron sucks: consumes a high amount of RAM, and requires an expansive amount of storage.

+* This game is old-school, no DLCs, no loot boxes, no pay walls, no DRM, no phone-home spyware, no telemetry, no monetization bullshit, no socialist bullshit, no mining, no garbage, just art.

+* Discord client is garbage.
+Visual Studio code sucks.

+* Cheers to the old school scene.
+You know who you are.
+Stay legit.

 ## REUSED CODE & STUFF